pbberlin/go-massmail/README.md

 Each task `task` may have additional data points, for example text elements or attachments.

-### Two intricacies
+### Relay hosts

+* There is a global default setting for the SMTP relay host.

+* Each task can have a specific SMTP relay host, if desired

+* `DomainsToRelayHorsts` specifies exceptions for certain recipient.
+  For example, internal recipient can be configured to be messaged via the internal SMTP host

+* InternalGateway() sniffs, which gateway the sender is connected to.
+  Additional logic can be applied based on the gateway (still work in progress).

+* Passwords for relay host auth must be supplied via environment variable.
+  For instance `zimbra.zew.de` would require an advance `export PW_ZIMBRAZEWDE=secret`.

+### DRY - dont repeat tasks configurations

-* Tasks with distinct recipients list, while everything else is equal.
+* We have tasks with distinct recipients list, while everything else is equal.
 We could just repeat the config settings, instead we write `SameAs=[otherTask]`.
-For exactly these case, we also set `TemplateName=xx`, maing it distinct from the default, which would be task name, which would necessary be different for source task and `sameAs` task.

-* Each task can be sent via a different SMTP relay host.
-Since this only rarely needed, there is a default setting for the SMTP relay host.
+* If we also wish the same template, we can set `TemplateName=[sourceTask]`.

 ### Test mode

--mode=test will only send one email for each entry in config TestRecipients.
+`-mode=test` will only send one email for each entry in config `TestRecipients`.

 If the email has more than one language version, test emails are sent for each language and TestRecipient.

-If the regular recipient list _contains_ one of the test emails, then this recipient record is chosen for test email.
+If the regular recipient list and `TestRecipients` _overlap_, then these records are used for the test run.

 ### Time control